Ocean Conference Series

 Endorsed as a UN Ocean Decade Activity

-Online dialogues and live events make up the Ocean Conference Series, raising awareness about the UN Decade for Ocean Science, its 10 challenges and seven proposed outcomes, among civil society, business and political representatives, showcasing organizations working to meet the decade’s challenges.
+Online dialogues and live events make up the Ocean Conference Series, raising awareness about the UN Decade for Ocean Science among civil society, business and political representatives, showcasing organizations working to meet the ten challenges the decade aims to overcome.

 -